qemus/qemu-arm/readme.md

 ### How do I improve the graphical performance?

-  By default, the VM uses `bochs-display`, which is supported by standard Linux kernels.
+  By default, the `bochs-display` adapter is used as it doesn't require any additional graphics drivers.

   For better graphical performance, you can switch to `virtio-gpu` if your guest OS includes its driver, as most modern Linux distributions do: